apexad/homebridge-eufy-robovac/README.md

 Eufy RoboVac will be added to Home app a fan accessory (since HomeKit does not natively support vacuums).
 If `hideFindButton` is not supplied or set to false, a switch that performs the 'Find' function will also be added.
+If `hideErrorSensor` is not supplied or set to false, a Motion Sensor that is active when the vacuum has an error will also be added.
+If `useSwitchService` is true, main Vacuum will be a switch instead of fan.
 if `debugLog` is enabled (set to true), the underlying library will outut many logs.

 ### Thank You